Natural beaches are rare in the Florida Keys.

 This small park has a man-made beach with a shallow protected lagoon that is good for kids, picnic tables, a picnic shelter and a playground.

-The park is located off the main road in a residential neighborhood and makes a great stop for a picnic or swim.
+The park is located off the Overseas Highway in a residential neighborhood and makes a great stop for a picnic or swim.
 The park is also prized for its boat ramp.

 Admission is free for local residents. $5 for non-residents on weekends and holidays. $10 to launch a boat.